|

 ABSOLUTION BY MURDER - Peter Tremayne

-(Sister Fidelma Mystery, No. 1) As the leading churchmen and women gather
+(Sister Fidelma Mystery, No. 1) As the leading churchmen

-at the Synod of Whitby in 664AD to debate the rival merits of the Celtic and Roman
+and women gather at the Synod of Whitby in 664AD to debate the rival

-Churches, tempers fray.
-When the Abbess Etain is murdered suspicion rests on the
+Abbess Etain is murdered suspicion rests on the Roman faction.
+Sister

-Roman faction.
-Sister Fidelma is called on to investigate the murder with Brother Eadulf.
+Fidelma is called on to investigate the murder with Brother Eadulf.

-Amazon US -
+US - Amazon

-(Hardcover, Paperback, Large print)
+UK (Hardcover, Paperback, Large print) |

 |